logzio/logz-docs/_source/user-guide/billing/index.md

 ### Subscription Period
 Logz.io subscriptions are available for 1-, 12-, and 24-month periods, with pricing determined by the amount of data shipped daily.

-The subscription period begins on the Start Date and ends on the End Date. is it always a year?
+The subscription period begins on the Start Date and ends on the End Date. <!--is it always a year? -->

 Yearly subscription is cost per month + taxes, billed annually